Types of speed cameras and red light cameras

 Road safety camera trailers

-Highly visible road safety camera trailers are operated by the Queensland Police Service and deployed to high risk areas, including highways and motorways, roadworks sites and school zones.
+Highly visible road safety camera trailers are operated by the Queensland Police Service and deployed to high-risk areas, including highways and motorways, roadworks sites and school zones.
 Once the camera trailer is deployed and set up, daily checks manage and monitor its operation.

 To deter theft and vandalism, the camera trailers have an extensive security and tracking system which monitors the camera trailer location 24 hours a day, 7 days a week.
-They are fitted with 360-degree CCTV cameras, audible alarm systems and send communications to Queensland Police Service who can view live CCTV footage.
+They are fitted with 360-degree CCTV cameras, audible alarm systems and send communications to the Queensland Police Service who can view live CCTV footage.

 Road safety camera trailer sites are selected using strict criteria, assessing speed-related crash history or potential crash risk.